-State and Local Associations are invited to schedule one-on-one sessions (link is external) via Zoom with Community Outreach Staff to brainstorm ways to address affordable housing challenges, community planning and development issues, revitalization opportunities and fair housing education using Community Outreach Grants and Resources.
-Overview of critical steps to success for developing grant ideas, accessing resources and writing a compelling application provided.
+State and Local Associations can schedule a one-on-one session (link is external) with staff via Zoom to learn how to leverage a grant to support affordable housing challenges, community planning and development issues, revitalization opportunities, and fair housing education.
+The session also includes an overview of critical steps to success in developing grant ideas, accessing resources, and writing a compelling application.

 For more information about these programs, contact: